ivmarcos/sequelize-version/README.md

 ## Features

 * Track automatically all the changes of your model (create, update, delete), using hooks
-* Custom settings (version prefix, suffix, schema)
+* Custom settings (version prefix, suffix, schema and more)
 * Supports transaction